Homotopy Limits and Homotopy Colimits of Chain Complexes: Introduction

 \section{Introduction}

-Ordinary limits and ordinary colimits do not get along well with homotopical considerations.
-When we think about objects up to homotopy, we instead need to use homotopy limits and homotopy colimits, which satisfies the homotopical version of the universal properties of limits and colimits.
-The problem with this approach, however, is that homotopy limits and homotopy colimits can sometimes be hard to compute.
-For example, suppose we are given a model category $\mathcal{C}$ and a diagram $F:\mathcal{I}\to\mathcal{C}$ in it.
-If we are to compute the homotopy colimit of $F$, we need to replace $F$ by a homotopically nice (projectively cofibrant) diagram, and then compute its colimit.
-The replacement procedure is often intractable as soon as the indexing category $\mathcal{I}$ gets mildly complex, and this makes the computation of homotopy limits out of reach.
+Ordinary colimits (and dually, limits) do not get along well with homotopical considerations.
+So when we think about objects up to homotopy, we instead need to use homotopy colimits, which satisfy the homotopical version of the universal properties of limits and colimits.
+A standard approach to compute homotopy colimits is to deform a diagram to a homotopically better behaved (e.g., projectively cofibrant) diagram, and then taking the colimit of it.
+However, very often, this does not give us anything concrete, because the deformation becomes quite complicated as soon as the diagram gets mildly complex.

-The situation substantially improves if $\mathcal{C}$ is a simplicial model category.
-In this case, the homotopy colimit of $F$ is modeled (under a mild assumption) by the geometric realization of the \textbf{simplicial bar construction} of $F$, a simplicial object $B_{\bullet}\pr{\ast,\cal I,F}$ defined by
+For simplicial model categories, there is an alternative approach to computing homotopy colimits, due to Bousfield and Kan \cite{BK72}.
+If $\cal C$ is a simplicial model category, then the homotopy colimit of a pointwise cofibrant diagram $F:\cal I\to\cal C$ is modeled by the \textbf{bar construction} $B\pr{\ast,\cal I,F}$ of $F$, which is the geometric realization of the simplicial object $B_{\bullet}\pr{\ast,\cal I,F}$ defined by

 (See \cite[Chapter 5]{cathtpy} for a textbook account.)
-Compared to the colimit of the mystical projective cofibrant replacement, this is a great simplification.

-It is tempting to apply this result to the case of chain complexes: After all, the category of chain complexes in a given abelian category admits a simplicial enrichment using the Dold--Kan correspondence.
-However, this is a bit of a stretch, for the resulting simplical category does not admit a model structure which is simplicial; it is not even tensored over simplicial sets.
-So we cannot apply the above result to compute homotopy colimits of chain complexes.

-The goal of this paper is to fix this problem by showing that the bar construction still computes homotopy colimits in the category of chain complexes (Corollary \ref{cor:hocolim_chain2}), despite the fact that the category of chain complexes is not a simplicial model category.
+Compared to the colimit of the mystical projective cofibrant replacement, the Bousfield--Kan formula gives us a very concrete model of homotopy colimits.\footnote{Some coend calculus shows that $B\pr{\ast,\cal I,F}$ is isomorphic to $N\pr{\cal I_{-/}}\otimes_{\cal I}F$, where $N$ denotes the nerve functor and $\otimes_{\cal I}$ denotes the functor tensor product \cite[Theorem 6.6.1]{cathtpy}.
+Historically, Bousfield and Kan introduced homotopy colimits by using this functor tensor product.}